-Topics you can explore with your coach:
+Topics students explore with their coach:

 - Time management

-- Study habits & organization
+- Study habits and organization

 - Balancing academic and social demands